jessicatoohig/jessicatoohig/README.md

 ## About Me 🙋‍♀️
 - I’m currently taking Intorduction to Data Science.
 - I’m learning Python, pandas, and data visualization.
-- I’m looking for jobs realted to Data Analytics, Cybersecurity, or Energy/Infrastructure Consulting.
+- I’m looking for jobs related to Data Analytics, Cybersecurity, or Energy/Infrastructure Consulting.
 - Ask me about Studying Abraod in Dublin, Ireland.
-- How to reach me: jtoohig@nd.edu
 - Fun fact: I am the second oldest out of my three siblings.

 ## Education 🎓